-Contributed By Dov Pianko
+Contributed By Dov Pianko (Abridged)

-Richard Saul Wurman (creator of TED conference/talks) - “In school, we’re rewarded for having the answer, not for asking a good question,” which may explain why kids—who start off asking endless “why” and “what if” questions—gradually ask fewer and fewer of them as they progress through grade school.
+Richard Saul Wurman (creator of TED conference/talks) said, “In school, we’re rewarded for having the answer, not for asking a good question,” which may explain why kids—who start off asking endless “why” and “what if” questions—gradually ask fewer and fewer of them as they progress through grade school.

-Pesach is a time where we want to find our inner child.
 So when we focus on the children on Pesach, we should pay attention to what they ask, say, and think.
 There is a lot to glean from the simplistic world of children, to our complex world.